gama18k/gama18k-RAG-for-HR-using-watsonx-langchain-and-pinecone/README.md

 # 📚 RAG Solution for IBM Hackathon: Unlocking Knowledge with WatsonX.ai & Pinecone

 ## 🏆 Objective
-This project was developed for a global hackathon organized by IBM, aimed at promoting the adoption of **WatsonX.ai** and **WatsonX Assistant**.
-The solution addresses a common challenge within companies: providing employees with clear information on vacation policies and regulations.

-The goal is to leverage a **Retrieval-Augmented Generation (RAG)** model to efficiently answer questions related to vacation rules using company documents.
-The solution uses **Pinecone** as a vector database, **WatsonX.ai** for the Large Language Model (LLM) using LLama, and **LangChain** as the orchestrator.
+This project was developed for a global hackathon organized by IBM and LabLab.AI, aimed at promoting the adoption of **WatsonX.ai** and **Watson Assistant**.
+The solution tackles a widespread challenge faced by companies: delivering clear and accessible information about HR processes to employees.
+The goal is to leverage a **Retrieval-Augmented Generation (RAG)** model to efficiently answer questions related to HR process using company documents.

 ---

 ## 🛠️ Proposed Solution
 1. **Data Ingestion**: The solution starts by uploading company policy PDFs into Pinecone using Python.
 The PDFs are split into chunks, embedded using **WatsonX Embeddings**, and stored in the Pinecone vector database.
-2. **RAG API**: A Python API built with **Flask** and **Flask-RESTx** handles incoming queries, retrieves relevant documents from Pinecone, and uses WatsonX.ai's LLM to generate contextually accurate responses.
+2. **RAG API**: A Python API built with **Flask** and **Flask-RESTx** handles incoming queries, retrieves relevant documents from Pinecone, and uses **WatsonX.ai's LLM** to generate contextually accurate responses and  **LangChain** as the orchestrator.
 3. **Chatbot Interface**: The API integrates with **WatsonX Assistant**, which provides an interactive web interface for users to ask questions and receive answers in real time.

 ---